Understanding Local Traders Exploit

 A later post-mortem report by the team stated that the exploit targeted their BUSD/USDT pools on BNB Chain, and they have proposed a white-hat bounty for the recovered assets.

-Neptune Mutual's security team would also have evaluated the platform for DNS and web-based security, frontend and backend security, intrusion detection and prevention, and other security considerations.
+In addition, our security team would have evaluated the Allbridge platform for potential vulnerabilities in several areas, including DNS and web-based security, frontend and backend security, and intrusion detection and prevention.
+This comprehensive approach can help identify and address potential attack vectors, offering an extra level of protection.

 Reference Source CertiK